briandenicola/xlr8-e2eaisolutions/docs/02-rag/ifs-rag-step2-requirements.md

 ---
 layout: default
 title: Step 2 - Requirements
-parent: RAG Challenge
+parent: Agentic AI challenge
 nav_order: 2
 ---

 # Step 2: Requirements

-This section is part of the **IFS RAG Challenge**.
+This section is part of the **IFS Agentic AI challenge**.
 Here, you’ll identify and document the business and technical requirements for the IFS Knowledge Assistant chatbot.

 ---